All Episodes

 But does he know you cuss as much as you do?

-Let's go back to the main question.
+Let's go back to the question.

-But he was making fun of me, so we're standing there and we're putting these food packages together, and my tape my particular table is short.
+So we're standing there and we're putting these food packages together and my particular table was short.

-And he goes, It's strange, but it seems he is unable to get in contact with me.
+And he goes, it's strange, but it seems he is unable to get in contact with me.

 And I was like, I don't know anything about that.